abzter10690/NCJamaat/README.md

-# README
+# NCJamaat

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This website caters to the needs and management of North Carolina Jamaat.

+Features:

-* Ruby version
+* Event registration

-* System dependencies
+* Mail notifications

-* Configuration
+* ITS login

 * Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Attendance tracking

-* ...
+* Admin Dashboard